yasufadhili/argc/README.md

 ## 🚀 What is Argon?

 Argon is a modular programming language where components are separated into modules.
 These modules can be compiled and linked statically to other programs.
-It even supports linking with C and C++ static libraries! 🎉
+It should even support linking with C and C++ static libraries! 🎉

 But let’s be honest: Argon is a toy language.
 It’s not here to compete with the big players.
 It’s here to have fun, learn, and explore.